Bronya-Rand/DDLCModTemplate2.0/README.md

 9. Patches for several Ren'Py releases and Windows features.
 10. Dynamic Super Resolution/Dynamic Super Positions (DSR/DSP) and Custom Resolutions! - Scale positions and/or your assets higher than they usually can go and display DDLC in different resolution modes.
 The DDLC Mod Template is now a universal X resolution template!
 11. Player Name Change! - Did you wrongly typed your name or want to change it?
 You can now do so very easily!
-12. New Monika Console and Settings Menu! - Enjoy a easier console to type commands in and a cleaner settings UI compared to the original game.
+12. New Monika Console and Poem Responses! - Enjoy a easier console to type commands in and a cleaner, easier poem response!
+13. Improved effects!

 In addition to these base features, the template comes with additional optional features you can use such as
 - **[BETA]** Pronoun Support! - Allow players to identify with the pronoun they go by!